How to Report Bank Fraud: A Complete Guide

 Once you’ve identified potential fraud and determined that it’s actually happening, report it as soon as possible.
 The sooner you report the fraud, the more likely it is that you’ll be able to stop it from happening again.

 Contact the police or your local FBI office.
-These agencies compile individual complaints into databases used by law enforcement agencies to detect patterns of criminal activity, to open investigations, and to pursue prosecutions.
+These agencies compile individual complaints into databases used by law enforcement agencies to detect patterns of criminal activity, open investigations, and pursue prosecutions.

-Federal agencies compile individual complaints into databases used by law enforcement agencies to detect patterns of criminal activity, to open investigations, and to pursue prosecutions.
+Federal agencies compile individual complaints into databases, which are used by law enforcement agencies to detect patterns of criminal activity, open investigations, and pursue prosecutions.

 These include: